ollama_chat

 runner.context_size

 Sets the size of the context window used to generate the next token.
-Using a larger context window uses more memory and takes longer to processor.
+Using a larger context window uses more memory and takes longer to process.

 Type: int